vectordotdev/vector/website/content/en/highlights/2019-11-21-windows-support.md

 ## An important step for Vector

-A core tenant of Vector is that users should own and control their data; this starts with data collection.
+A core tenet of Vector is that users should own and control their data; this starts with data collection.
 So often we see organizations deploying many (sometimes 10 or more) data collectors just because upstream and downstream support is lacking.
 This is especially true when Windows environments are